Is Edmund Beaumont Based on a Real Prosecutor? Where is He Now?

 Apple TV+’s crime series ‘Black Bird’ follows the enthralling true story of Chicago-based James “Jimmy” Keene, who gets arrested for drug trafficking.
 Jimmy pleads guilty to the charges for a reduced sentence, following the instructions of federal prosecutor Edmund Beaumont, only to get sentenced to ten years in prison.
 Beaumont returns to Jimmy’s life to offer him freedom in return for suspected serial killer Larry DeWayne Hall’s confession to the alleged murder of Tricia Reitler, along with the location of her suspected dead body.
 Since the show depicts the significance of Beaumont in Jimmy’s life, the viewers may want to know whether he is based on a real prosecutor.
 Let us share the answer!

 Yes, prosecutor Edmund Beaumont is allegedly based on a real prosecutor.
 The character seems to be a fictionalized version of real-life federal prosecutor Lawrence Beaumont AKA Larry Beaumont.
 The prosecutor represented the United States in the cases of both Jimmy and Larry Hall.
-After Jimmy was sentenced to ten years in prison in Milan, Michigan, Beaumont met him to find out whether he can be used to connect Larry Hall to the suspected murder of Tricia.
+After Jimmy was sentenced to ten years in prison in Milan, Michigan, Beaumont met him to find out whether he could be used to connect Larry Hall to the suspected murder of Tricia.

 Image Credit: Dateline NBC/NBC